d-khan/Python-exercise/Lists_____.md

 ### 1. Lists

-1a.
+a.
 Using a range function, generate a list of 100 integers and assign the list to ```my_list```.
 Verify that the variable ```my_list``` data type is list.
 Use your favorite four methods and apply on the list.
 You can find the methods on [Python Docs](https://docs.python.org/3/tutorial/datastructures.html)

+b.
+Suppose that you have a list 10 items long.
+How might you move the last three items from the end of the list to the beginning, keeping them in the same order?

+c.
+What would be the result of ```len([[1,2]] * 3)```?
+Try do it without coding and then verify using Python